bkamapantula/bkamapantula.github.io/_posts/2020-02-10-images-to-video.md

 # set initial coordinate system
 gdf.crs = {'init': 'epsg:4326'} # without this the next step wouldn't work as it needs a base CRS gdf = gdf.to_crs({'init': 'epsg:3395'})

+# note that coordinates for all text annotations have to be updated to the adopted CRS.
+It's easy to do that if axis isn't turned off and by trial and error.
 ```

-The result was promising (I used `Stamen.TonerBackground` option) but needed additional work:
+The result was promising (I used `Stamen.TonerBackground` option)...

 ![contextily output](../../../../images/sitins-contextily.gif)

+...but needed additional work as I wanted to accurately understand different CRS before using any transformations.

 ## Next attempt